realthunder/asm3-wiki/Expression-and-Spreadsheet.md

 * `open()`
 * `input()`

-No Python module is allowed except the followings,
+No Python module is allowed except the following,

 * `builtins` (or `__builtin__` for Python 2)
 * `math`